-Algeria, Egypt, Libya, Morocco, North Sudan, Tunisia, Western Sahara
+Algeria, Egypt, Libya, Mauritania, Morocco, Sudan, Tunisia

 Main health concerns

 North Africa has a different set of health challenges than the rest of Africa.
-According to the World Bank, non-communicable diseases such as heart disease, strokes and diabetes are becoming primary causes of death and disability in the North Africa.
+According to the World Bank, non-communicable diseases such as heart disease, strokes and diabetes are becoming primary causes of death and disability in North Africa.
 Risk factors for non-communicable diseases in the region include unhealthy eating and consequent obesity, high blood pressure and smoking.
 Non-communicable diseases are spreading so fast that the World Bank argues that the disease burden in North Africa is becoming similar to that of the United States and Western Europe.
 The 2013 Global Burden of Disease report found that lower back pain, depressive disorders, anaemia and diabetes are commonly responsible for disability.
 Malnutrition, particularly among children, is also a significant problem.

 HIV is not as prevalent as in sub-Saharan Africa and infections are mainly concentrated in high risk groups such as commercial sex workers, intravenous drug users and men who have sex with men.
 The region has made progress in expanding access to basic healthcare services and improving the health status and quality of life of its population.

 Countries in regions and regional populations have been categorised according to United Nations Economic Commission for Africa definitions.